esadiku23/SE_Project_Phase1_TeamC3/README.md

 •	Operators manage their terminal's routes, trips, drivers, and bookings.
 They can send and receive inter-terminal route requests and set daily capacity limits.

-•	Drivers view their assigned trips, mark departure/arrival, and manage passenger payment collection on board.
+•	Drivers view their assigned trips, mark departure/arrival, and manage passenger payment collection on board, if the cash method of payment is selected.

 •	Passengers search for available trips, book multiple tickets in one session, get seats automatically assigned, apply automatic age-based discounts, and pay online or at the terminal.

-Key features include secure password hashing, automatic seat assignment, discount tiers (children, students, elderly), simulated card payment, and a clean JavaFX UI.
+Key features include secure password hashing, automatic seat assignment, discount tiers (children, students, elderly), card payment, and a clean JavaFX UI.

 Roles and Tasks